MeghanathReddy13/Kaggle_Sweet_Lime-Project/docs/original-idea-notes.md

 # Original Idea — Notes from the Meeting

 Cleaned-up summary of the Google Meet discussion this project is based on.
-(Original transcript was a mix of Telugu and English.)

 ## Core concept